Ynlsen/DeFiPokemonCardTrading/README.md

 ### Explicit Testing

 For more granular testing, connect your wallet to the frontend after deploying locally.
-Remember to switch your wallet to the correct local network and use the private key provided by the deploy-local script to interact with the contracts directly.
+Make sure to switch your wallet to the correct local network and use either the private key provided by the deploy-local script or one from the generated hardhat_node.log file to interact with the contracts directly.

 ### Frontend Dev Mode